The Sonoran Desert is truly a special place. There is nowhere like it on earth. Some interesting facts about the Sonoran Desert:

 Often perceived as hot and dusty, many believe the desert is void of life.
 In contrast, the desert is beautiful and home to over 2,000 native plants.

 Some popular cactus include the cholla, beavertail, hedgehog, prickly pear, ocotillo, and organ pipe to name a few.
 Agaves, creosote bush , mesquite, palo verde trees are abundant here as well.
-The Creosote bush is the signature smell in Arizona after a rainfall.
+The Creosote bush is the signature smell of rain in Arizona.

 Millions of people, and many species of animals, reptiles and birds call the desert home.